ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 <!--  -->
 - Characteristics that I value most:
 	- Confidence, toughness, and perseverance.
-	- Critical thinking, and clear logic.
+	- Critical thinking and clear logic.
 	- Good intuition and good at math.
 	- Good self-learning ability.